coady/graphique/README.md

 Graphique relies on native [pyarrow](https://arrow.apache.org/docs/python/index.html) routines wherever possible.
 Otherwise it falls back to using [NumPy](https://numpy.org/doc/stable/), with zero-copy views.
 Graphique also has custom optimizations for grouping, dictionary-encoded arrays, and chunked arrays.

 Specifying an `INDEX` of columns indicates the table is sorted, and enables the binary `search` field.

+Specifying `READ` to false will lazily load the table, and enables a `read` field to filter rows from the dataset.
+All table fields are supported and benefit from reading only needed columns.
+Because graphique is a running service, the default for now is to read on startup.
+However [parquet is performant](https://duckdb.org/2021/06/25/querying-parquet.html) at reading a subset of data - both rows and columns.
+So there may be use cases where lower memory usage and more variable latency is worth the trade-off.

 ## Installation
 ```console